influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 influxdb/cloud-dedicated/tags: [write, line protocol]
 ---

-Use the InfluxDB v1 API when you have existing v1 workloads already using it.
+Use the InfluxDB v1 API with v1 workloads that you bring to InfluxDB Cloud Dedicated.
-The v1 `/write` and `/query` endpoints work with username/password authentication, existing InfluxDB 1.x tools, and your custom code.
+InfluxDB Cloud Dedicated v1 `/write` and `/query` endpoints work with username/password authentication and existing InfluxDB 1.x tools and code.
 The InfluxDB v1 API `/write` endpoint works with InfluxDB 1.x client libraries and the [Telegraf v1 Output Plugin](/telegraf/v1.26/plugins/#output-influxdb).
 The InfluxDB v1 API `/query` endpoint supports InfluxQL and third-party integrations like [Grafana](https://grafana.com).